Tips for target audience-specific communication with architects

 "You know, I am an architect but – probably due to family influence – also a construction entrepreneur.
 And so, I know how important solid execution, good craftsmanship is.
 For me, good architecture has less to do with aesthetic things, less with perfection, especially in public buildings.
 They have a central function in the city, they have a mission.
 Here, people should meet and do all the things that people do together.
 And so, these special buildings must have a very special gesture.
 A church, a town hall, the university, the school, the sports field, these types of buildings had and always have a central function in our civilized society.
 And beyond all gestural, all pride, they should always possess dignity." — Renzo Piano

-Media Behavior of Architects
+Media behavior of architects

 When architects are convinced of something, they often remain loyal to their convictions.
 This applies to their attitude, their design signature, their preferences for a material, but also for brands and products.
 The range of options is so vast that architects are sometimes glad to be able to fall back on tried and tested things.